DETAILED ACTION

 Hansen et al. teaches a roll grinding apparatus (figure 1; abstract), where motors 20 and 22 drive movement via a system of driver pulleys and belts (column 4 line 61 to column 5 line 4).
 However, the reference further teaches that other means for transferring rotation may be used, such as a gearbox with suitable sized gears that provide an effect of a reduction in rotational speed (column 5 lines 5-10), understood in the art to be a reduction gearbox.
 The reference thus establishes equivalency between a belt and pulley driving system and a reduction gearbox driving system.

-It would have been obvious to one of ordinary skill in the art at the time of the invention to modify the system of Ketting to connect the motor and screw axle by mechanical reduction gearbox since the reference already teaches motor 19 is geared (column 5 lines 5-7), since the prior art recognizes driving means for roller type devices include a reduction gearbox, since such devices are known in the art to facilitate fine adjustments by reducing the ratio of movement between the motor and device being driven, since there is no evidence of record indicating unexpected results associated with the claimed feature, to use a known technique to improve similar devices in the same way, and as a substitution of art recognized equivalents suitable for the same purpose of transferring driving motion.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the system of Ketting to connect the motor and screw axle by mechanical reduction gearbox since the reference already teaches motor 19 is geared (column 5 lines 5-7), since the prior art recognizes driving means for roller type devices include a reduction gearbox, since such devices are known in the art to facilitate fine adjustments by reducing the ratio of movement between the motor and device being driven, since there is no evidence of record indicating unexpected results associated with the claimed feature, to use a known technique to improve similar devices in the same way, and as a substitution of art recognized equivalents suitable for the same purpose of transferring driving motion.

 Conclusion